Careers Service

 As with interviews, a key to success is preparation and presenting yourself in a positive way.

-How the Careers Service can help you prepare
+How we can help you prepare

 • attend one of our online careers events to learn how to prepare for and have a go at an assessment centre